What is the Strong Cities Network?

-Led by ISD and comprised of more than 130 cities, the SCN builds collaboration between mayors, political actors and frontline teams to tackle polarisation, hate and violence in local communities in every major global region.
+Led by ISD and comprised of more than 140 cities across 45 countries, the SCN builds collaboration between mayors, political actors and frontline teams to tackle polarisation, hate and violence in local communities in every major global region.
 The network catalyses, inspires and multiplies community-centric approaches and action to counter violent extremism through peer learning and expert training.
 It operates with a set of fundamental principles, agreed by all members, that protect and promote human rights and civil liberties in all aspects of its work to prevent violent extremism. .

 Why are cities important?

 The risk of violent extremism – across racial, ideological, political and religious motivations – is a concern for families, communities and governments.
 Across the world, cities are on the frontline of building resilience to violent extremism.
 The SCN recognises that cities are uniquely positioned to safeguard their citizens from polarisation and radicalisation through partnerships with local communities.
 Mayors and municipal-level policymakers must work closely with their communities to identify and address the methods used by violent extremists to recruit, radicalise and mobilise targeted individuals.

 A growing number of cities and other subnational authorities across the world have developed – or are interested in developing – local prevention and intervention programs that build social cohesion and resilience against all forms of violent extremism.